rachmadvwp/ObjDetSNN/README.md

-# Object Detection with Spiking Neural Networks on Automotive Event Data
+# Object Detection with Spiking Neural Networks on Automotive Event Data (updated)

 *This work is supported by the French technological research agency (ANRT) through a CIFRE thesis in collaboration between Renault and Université Côte d'Azur.*